Howdy folks!

 there?
 Whatever it may be, you can learn facts about Utah right here; just

 continue reading.
-Joey and Jinger love learning cool facts about each of the
+I like learning quick facts about each of the

 different states in the United States.
-They would like me to share some of
+I would like to share some of

-those facts with you!
+those quick facts with you!
 Every Thursday, I will be posting cool facts about each

 of the fifty states in the United States.
 The states will be done in alphabetical